-Siskiyou County's juvenile justice action strategy is to keep the community safe and serve youth and families by providing best practice interventions for youth at every level of their encounter with the justice system, and to provide prevention services that are trauma informed and evidence based.
-The goal is to provide county wide family support intervention and prevention services to reduce the probability of any given youth to commit a crime in the first place, and if a crime does occur, to reduce the need or time necessary for a youth to remain in contact with the juvenile justice system, reduce time in detention, identify needs and increase family or relative supports, reduce the need for congregate foster care, especially in out-of-county Short Term Residential Therapeutic Programs (STRTPs), and refer or transition youth to community based relative/nonrelative homes and resources at the earliest safe opportunity.
+Siskiyou County's Juvenile Justice Action Strategy includes prevention services, appropriate diversion, referral to community-based services which are culturally relevant, effective risk and needs based supervision when needed, detention only when indicated by assessment, and to provide trauma informed and evidence based cognitive behavioral interventions.
+In addition, an SB 823 Juvenile Justice Coordinating Council sub-committee has convened, developed, and submitted a Juvenile Justice Realignment plan to provide county-based custody, care, and supervision of youth realigned from CDCR-DJJ.
+The goal is to achieve maximum community safety and well-being by providing effective county wide services for youth and families, to include effective best practice interventions for youth at every level of their encounter with the justice system.
+Effective services reduce the probability of any given youth to commit a crime in the first place; and if a crime does occur, effective services reduce the need or time necessary for a youth to remain in contact with the juvenile justice system, reduce time in detention, help increase family or relative supports, reduce the need for congregate foster care, especially in out-of-county Short Term Residential Therapeutic Programs (STRTPs), and refer or transition youth to community based relative/non-relative homes and resources at the earliest safe opportunity.

-A basic review of juvenile citations referred to the probation department by law enforcement agencies includes an understanding of the regulations that allow the probation department discretion regarding how to handle truancy issues, low-level misdemeanor offenses as well as felonies.
-We strive to handle offenders at the informal supervision level whenever possible and at the local level, and as a result very few youth are placed in custody or in group homes out of county or out-of-state.
-For moderate to high risk youth, we utilize the community based Juvenile Intensive Supervision Program (JISP), in which the JISP officer may use Home Supervision/Electronic Monitoring as a graduated sanction, and where applicable, the officer may use swift and certain drug court sanctions, to avoid short or long term juvenile hall custody programs unless absolutely necessary.
+Statutes allow the probation department significant discretion regarding how to handle status offenses such as truancy issues and referrals by law enforcement agencies regarding misdemeanor offenses and certain felonies.
+The probation department strives to either divert offenders away from any supervision or keep them at the informal supervision level whenever possible.
+As a result, very few youth are placed in custody or in group homes out of county or out-of-state.
+For high risk youth, the department utilizes the Juvenile Intensive Supervision Program (JISP).
+The JISP officer may use additional Change Journal assignments, community service Home Supervision with or without Electronic Monitoring or give YMCA passes or food cards as a part of a graduated sanction and rewards matrix. , and where applicable, the officer may use swift and certain drug court sanctions, to avoid short or long term juvenile hall custody programs unless absolutely necessary.